zerotier/libzt/docs/zt_sdk.md

 # ZeroTier SDK

+The ZeroTier SDK (formerly known as Network Containers) offers a microkernel-like networking paradigm for containerized applications and application-specific virtual networking.

+The SDK couples the ZeroTier core Ethernet virtualization engine with a user-space TCP/IP stack and a library that intercepts calls to the Posix network API.
+This allows servers and applications to be used without modification or recompilation.
+It can be used to run services on virtual networks without elevated privileges, special configuration of the physical host, kernel support, or any other application specific configuration.
+It's ideal for use with [Docker](http://http://www.docker.com), [LXC](https://linuxcontainers.org), or [Rkt](https://coreos.com/rkt/docs/latest/) to build containerized microservices that automatically connect to a virtual network when deployed.
+It can also be used on a plain un-containerized Linux system to run applications on virtual networks without elevated privileges or system modification.

+More discussion can be found in our [original blog announcement](https://www.zerotier.com/blog/?p=490) and [the SDK product page](https://www.zerotier.com/product-netcon.shtml).

+The SDK is currently in **BETA** and is suitable for testing and experimentation.
+Linux, Android, OSX, and iOS are supported.
+Future updates will focus on compatibility, full stack support, and improved performance, and may also port to other OSes.

 ## What can it do?
 True P2P injected right into your app with no code changes!
 A ZeroTier-enabled app.
 (formerly known as Network Containers)